Moltke Linden - Tilia x moltkei

 References

-1. Keith Rushforth, Charles Hollis, National Geographic field guide to the trees of North America "Pendent Silver Linden"
+1. Keith Rushforth, Charles Hollis, National Geographic Trees of North America "Pendant Silver Linden"

 Custom Search